ksundeen/mymooder/README.md

         just --list

-# Monkey Pacthing the Android Leaflet.html file location (and other node_module packages)
+# Monkey Patching the Android Leaflet.html file location (or other node_module packages)
 I noticed when building the Android app that the location of the Leakflet.html was incorrect.
 Finding the right location took some detective working, but the solution is applying this fix to two files:
 1. Install `patch-package` in the `~/mymooder/mymooder-frontend/src` directory with